-I'd like to dedicate this journal entry to my bride, Jessica.
+I'd like to dedicate this journal entry to my bride, Jessica for asking this question.

-Jessica emailed me to ask me about thank you cards and how they work.
-While these are sent post-wedding, I always recommend that you start them during the wedding planning process.
+A: First, celebrate because you got your first wedding gift (woohoo)!!!
+Second, let’s start off with Thank You cards.
+While these aren’t normally sent until after your wedding, I always recommend that you start them during the wedding planning process.
 Because let's be real for a moment, after your honeymoon, you're in no mood to sit there and do more wedding planning.
-Honestly, while you're still on cloud9 from how unbelievable the day went, you'll probably be at a point where you're glad the planning/logistics is over.
-Getting ahead will ensure you're not overwhelmed with the task post-wedding day.
+Honestly, while you're still on cloud9 post-wedding the last thing you’ll want to do is sit down to handle more logistics.
+Getting ahead will ensure you're not overwhelmed with the task and risk not doing them at all.

 I'm a big fan of time blocking so set a time once a month or every two weeks to sit down and organize the RSVPs you've received.
-Granted, some things may change and the ones who RSVP may not make it when it comes to the day.
-But re-addressing a few cards versus writing out 100 thank you's post-wedding is less daunting.
+Your planner can also provide you with a list.
+Granted, some things may change and the ones who RSVP may not make it in the end (on average 3-5 families cancel the week before your wedding).
+Pre-addressing your cards versus writing out 100/150 thank you's post-wedding is less daunting.

 Make sure you have the correct address and start creating the envelope addresses in a word template- Avery offers free address labeling templates.
 If you're old school then you can skip this step altogether and write them by hand.
 I have bad handwriting so I would never recommend this.

 Brainstorm the body of your thank you card template.
 As much as we'd like each to be completely personalized, that just may not be possible and will end up discouraging you from ever writing them.
 Here is a good template to start with.